 The Rx: Keep your blood pressure in a healthy range, eat a heart-healthy diet and manage stress.

 You Got 10 Hours Of Sleep Last Night

 We hate to break this to you, but you can, in fact, sleep too much.
 Studies show that getting more than nine hours of sleep may increase your risk of heart disease and dementia.

 The Rx: View sleep like an all-you-can-eat buffet or open bar—moderation is necessary.
 The latest recommendation from sleep experts, including the National Sleep Foundation, is that adults should get seven to nine hours of sleep a night.

 You Canceled Plans Last Weekend

-Recommendation: Make it part of your routine to hit the gym, develop hobbies, take classes, call or Skype with friends or family.
-If you’re feeling socially isolated or depressed, talk to your doctor about the best course of action.
+The Rx: Make it part of your routine to enjoy hobbies, take online classes, call or Skype with friends or family.
+If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.
 You might benefit from talk therapy too.

 You Drank Sugar-Sweetened Soda Today